A group of international banks is reportedly planning the launch of cross-border payment services backed by blockchain.

 According to Nikkei, the group – which includes Bank of Tokyo-Mitsubishi UFJ, Standard Chartered, Bank of America Merrill Lynch, Banco Santander, the Royal Bank of Scotland and the Canadian Imperial Bank of Commerce – is eyeing a 2018 launch, with a focus on both retail and commercial customers.
 Distributed ledger startup Ripple will provide the underlying technology, the paper said.

-Bank-to-bank payments have emerged as an appealing use case in the financial industry, even drawing the attention of some central banks.
+payments have emerged as an appealing use case in the financial industry, even drawing the attention of some central banks.

 Yet, the new service being envisioned by the group could see use beyond just cross-border payments, according to Nikkei.